xopt-org/Xopt/README.md

 Configuring an Xopt run
 ===============
-Xopt runs are specified via a dictionary that can be directly imported from a YAML file.
+Xopt runs can be specified via a dictionary that can be directly imported from a YAML file.

 ```yaml
 xopt: